 Genetically related poliovirus has been detected in wastewater samples collected in Rockland County, Orange County, Sullivan County, Nassau County, Brooklyn (Kings County), and Queens County beginning in April 2022.
 On September 28, 2022, a 'Declaration of an Imminent Threat to Public Health for poliovirus' was issued by Mary T. Bassett, M.D., M.P.H.
 Commissioner of Health, NY.

-As of January 24, 2023, the NY confirmed the presence of poliovirus in a total of 100 positive samples of concern, with 93 samples genetically linked to a polio patient (Acute flaccid myelitis) identified in July 2022, in Rockland County, NY.
-NY's wastewater network reaches all 62 New York counties and during 2023, will increase the number of participating sewer sheds from 125 to over 215, reaching 16 million New Yorkers, about 81% of the population served by public sewer systems.
+As of January 24, 2023, the NY confirmed the presence of poliovirus in 100 positive samples of concern, with 93 samples genetically linked to a polio patient (Acute flaccid myelitis) identified in July 2022 in Rockland County, NY.
+NY's wastewater network reaches all 62 New York counties and, during 2023, will increase the number of participating sewer sheds from 125 to over 215, reaching 16 million New Yorkers, about 81% of the population served by public sewer systems.

 In response to the ongoing wastewater findings, the Governor of NY, Kathy Hochul, announced on October 9, 2022, NY was extending Executive Order 21.1, expanding the vaccination authorities for certain NY health providers.
 And New York State issued HEALTH ADVISORY Update #3 Regarding Poliovirus, which says unvaccinated New Yorkers or those not up to date with immunizations who live, work, go to school in or visit Rockland County, Orange County, New York City, Sullivan County, and Nassau County are at risk of contracting the paralytic disease and should speak with their healthcare provider regarding polio vaccination options.